 4.1.3 Status Messages (AA)

 Any status messages on a site should be programmatically determined so they can be presented to users with disabilities.
-This could be as simple as a sound noting that a web form has been successfully submitted.
+This could be as simple as a one-liner noting that a web form has been successfully submitted.

-Looking for Additional WCAG Help?
+Looking for More WCAG Help?